DSpace-Labs/DSpace-Docker-Images/documentation/tutorialSetup.md

 ```

 ### Example: Run a bash shell on ubuntu
 The following command will run a bash shell on ubnuntu.
-This requires terminal input/output.
+This requires terminal input/output; therefore the command is run with the __-it__ option.

 #### Bash
 ```